gzoller/ScalaJack/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/co.blocke/scalajack_3/badge.svg)](https://search.maven.org/artifact/co.blocke/scalajack_3/8.0.0/jar)

-ScalaJack 8 is an all-new ScalaJack implemenation built on Scala 3.
-For Scala 2.13 ScalaJack, please use (frozen) version 6.2.0.
+ScalaJack 8 is an all-new ScalaJack serializer implemenation built on Scala 3.
+For Scala 2.13 ScalaJack, please use the frozen version 6.2.0.
 ScalaJack 8 is built using Scala 3.4.1 on JDK 21 LTS version.

-ScalaJack is a very fast, seamless serialization engine for JSON designed to require a bare minimum of extra code to serialize a class.
+ScalaJack is a very fast, seamless serialization engine for unstructured data types (JSON, HOCON, Yaml, and MsgPack) designed to require a bare minimum of extra code to serialize a class.

 Advanced Features: